Continuous Improvement: It’s Not Just for Processes Anymore

 Interpersonal relationships can be delicate.
 The complex interactions between contrasting styles and preferences can be difficult to diagnose to the untrained eye.
 Don’t hesitate to bring in a facilitator or a coach who can help fine tune the team dynamics while you focus on building a great team and delighting your customers.

 The good news is that you can get everyone rowing in the same direction.
-Let’s apply the same rigor and passion that we apply to inanimate processes to the deep, interpersonal connections we have with one another.
-Let’s continually explore — and improve — how we want to work together.
+Let’s apply the same rigor and passion to the deep, interpersonal connections we have with one another that we apply to inanimate processes.
+Let’s continuously explore — and improve — how we want to work together.